HTTP QUERY Method (RFC 10008) Implemented in Python: Experiencing the Differences from GET and POST

 )

-Key error handling points defined by RFC 10008:
+Key points of error handling defined by RFC 10008:

 Situation Status Code Description

-No Content-Type header 400 Bad Request QUERY requires Content-Type
+No Content-Type header 400 Bad Request Content-Type is required for QUERY

-Unsupported media type 415 Unsupported Media Type Notify supported types via Accept-Query header
+Unsupported media type 415 Unsupported Media Type Notify of supported types via Accept-Query header

 Unparseable body 422 Unprocessable Content Media type is correct but content is invalid